wmde/wikibase-release-pipeline/docs/adr/0016-updating-non-wmde-software.md

 Wikibase Suite includes a number of software components that are not maintained by Wikimedia Deutschland (WMDE).
 Those include (examples as of May 2021):
 - Software which is maintained by the Wikimedia Foundation (WMF), e.g. Wikidata Query Service (WDQS); in case of docker images also MediaWiki software.
-- Broadly-used software which is maintained by non-Wikimedia parties, e.g. Elastic Search, MySQL.
+- Broadly-used software which is maintained by non-Wikimedia parties, e.g. Elastic Search.
 - Wikibase/Wikidata-specific software which is maintained by Wikimedia community (volunteer) developers, e.g. Quick Statements.

 All these software components receive updates from their maintainers in a way which is not necessarily synchronized with the release cycle of Wikibase Suite.